Watch Stories

-The History of the RALF TECH WRX, a French Mission Watch
+The history of the RALF TECH WRX, a French mission watch

 The RALF TECH WRX is not just another diving watch.
 Born from the world of professional equipment, developed with field operators and adopted by elite units, it embodies a French vision of the tool watch: robust, legible, radical and designed for real-world use.
 From the WR1 depth-record watch to the WRX Electric, from Commando Hubert editions to CNES limited series, its story reflects the evolution of a watch designed to resist before it was designed to seduce collectors.